chaoyangnz/phew/README.md

 MacOS
 - `phew`
 - `phew.sh`
+- `libvips-cpp.42.dylib`

 Then you can run `phew.exe` or `phew` as command.

 > Windows error:
 > If you get errors: `Fail to load Library`, then you can put two `.dll` files to `C:\Windows`.

+> MacOS error:
+> if you get errors: `dlopen(/var/folders/...000.node, 0x0001): Library not loaded: @rpath/libvips-cpp.42.dylib`,
+> set env var DYLD_LIBRARY_PATH, which is already set in phew.sh if you use it

 ## Usage